Alex Shoumatoff: Later career

 In 2001, Shoumatoff started a web site, Dispatches From The Vanishing World, with his son Andre, to strengthen his focus on the environment and create a written record of the places, cultures and living species he reported on during his career.
 Shoumatoff believed that many of the places that he had been writing about since the 1970s had been drastically changed by the West's appetite for goods.

 In late 2008, Shoumatoff was arrested for sneaking into the Bohemian Grove for a piece that was published by Vanity Fair.
 He also recorded his only musical album with longtime friend Kate McGarrigle, the mother of Rufus Wainwright and Martha Wainwright, that was featured on NPR's weekend edition of All Things Considered during the Pennsylvania primary for the 2008 primary election.

-In 2015, he profiled the discovery of the greatest art theft in history by Hildebrand Gurlitt from the Nazis for Vanity Fair.
+In 2015, he profiled for Vanity Fair the discovery of the greatest art theft in history by Hildebrand Gurlitt from the Nazis.

 In 2017, Shoumatoff published his latest book, The Wasting of Borneo.

 Shoumatoff has lived in Montreal since 1998 and is still writing, working primarily with magazines such as Smithsonian and is active on speaker circuits about writing.